|Why UTD?||Current Students|

 Students are expected to complete the program coursework and research requirements in four to five years.
 The research requirements include a qualifying thesis research project and a dissertation research project.

-Students can major in developmental psychology, cognitive psychology, or social/personality psychology.
+Students can choose a concentration in developmental psychology, cognitive psychology, or social/personality psychology.
 The University requires a minimum of 75 hours of coursework.
-The specific program requirements include: three credit hours of a doctoral proseminar, nine hours of core research methods courses, twelve hours of core psychological sciences courses, six hours of advanced electives, independent study research hours, and dissertation hours.
+The specific program requirements include: three credit hours of a doctoral proseminar, nine hours of core research methods courses, twelve hours of core psychological sciences courses, nine hours of advanced electives, independent study research hours, and dissertation hours.
 View the complete degree plan.

 For more information, please see Information for Current Students.